unprolix/opa/README.md

 ============================

 OPA is an onion router supplied as an Apache module.
-It is separate from, but may eventually interoperate with, the TOR network.
+It is separate from, but may eventually interoperate with, the Tor network.

 Traffic to and from OPA uses the PLATE protocol, which looks like regular GET and POST web requests.
 It is impossible to prove from the